Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Quantum fluctuations

 \subsection{Critical slowing down}

-From the quantum Liouvillian master equation perspective, the asymptotic decay rate of the density matrix towards the NESS corresponds to the inverse of the Liouvillian gap $\lambda$.
-It is defined as $\lambda = \abs{\operatorname{Re}\{\lambda_1\}}$, with $\lambda_1$ the eigenvalue from the complex spectrum with largest nonzero real part \cite{minganti_spectral_2018}.
-The NESS towards which the system relaxes corresponds to the $\lambda_0=0$ eigenstate.
+From the quantum Liouvillian master equation perspective, the asymptotic decay rate of the density matrix towards the true stationary value corresponds to the inverse of the Liouvillian gap $\lambda$, defined as $\lambda = \abs{\operatorname{Re}\{\lambda_1\}}$, with $\lambda_1$ the eigenvalue from the complex spectrum with largest nonzero real part \cite{minganti_spectral_2018}.
+The stationary state towards which the system relaxes corresponds to the $\lambda_0=0$ eigenstate.
 A first order phase transition features a closing of this Liouvillian gap and thus a level touching in the eigenvalue spectrum.
+This results, in the vicinity of the critical point where the relaxation time diverges, at finite times in an apparent bistability.

 Since the Liouvillian gap determines the longest relaxation time in the dynamics we can extract its value from the analysis of the switching statistics by taking $\lambda=1/\tau$.
 In Fig.~\ref{Fig:LiouvillianGap} we plotted $\lambda/U$ in function of the tunneling strength in the regime where mean-field theory predicts bistability.
 Values from the BHM are compared to the effective model, revealing a substantial discrepancy.
 The minimum, that indicates the critical point $J_c$, is many orders of magnitude smaller.
 This difference could be due to an effective reduction of the noise in the spatially smaller system, where the dissipative site interacts with a much smaller number of modes.
 In a large array the many reservoir modes not only provide a saturation effect, but also brings additional fluctuations and thus faster branch switching.
 The effective description does not capture this influence properly.
-This is confirmed when we manually increasing the noise input at the edges.
+This is confirmed when manually increasing the noise input at the edges due to the incoherent pumping.
 The sharpness of the dip in $\lambda(J)$ can be reduced noticeably and the BHM result more closely approached.
 Adding more fluctuations naturally decreases switching times, and also leads to suppression of switches at early times like in Fig.~\ref{Fig:SwitchHist}(a).